postmanlabs/labs-docs/src/pages/docs/administration/onboarding-checklist.md

 Make sure to [configure SSO](/docs/administration/sso/admin-sso/) if you are subscribed to the Professional or Enterprise plan.

-Finally, head over to [Managing Your Team](/docs/administration/managing-your-team/managing-your-team/) to learn about managing roles, inviting to workspaces, and how to adjust team size.
+Lastly, head over to [Managing Your Team](/docs/administration/managing-your-team/managing-your-team/) to learn about managing roles, inviting to workspaces, and how to adjust team size.